Mindmaps: How to use them and why

 - Then, jot down or draw any other important notes/words/ideas associated with the secondary themes.

-- Try to make your branches/connectors squiggly, zig-zagged or curved.
-This will keep your brain interested and alert, rather than boring, straight lines.
+- Try to make your branches/connectors different colours or squiggly, zig-zagged or curved.
+This will keep your brain interested and alert.

 - Don't write big long sentences for each idea.
 Keep it short and only include key points.
 Mind-mapping is all about not boring your brain!